li-chiun-lin/GoogleCodeJam/2022_1A/double_or_one_thing.md

 Similarly, if you highlight nothing, you obtain $HELLOWORLD$, and if you highlight all of the letters, you obtain $HHEELLLLOOWWOORRLLDD$.
 Notice how each occurrence of the same letter can be highlighted independently.

 Given a string, there are multiple strings that can be obtained as a result of this process, depending on the highlighting choices.
 Among all of those strings, output the one that appears first in alphabetical (also known as lexicographical) order.

+## Input

+The first line of the input gives the number of test cases, $T$. $T$ test cases follow.
+Each test case is described in a single line containing a single string $S$.